 When the blood is full of toxic materials, it is the skin that will show this first.
 The skin is the last to receive nutrients that it needs, yet the first to show signs of imbalance or deficiency!

-1. Helps the body eliminate cellulite.
+1. Dry skin brushing helps the body eliminate cellulite.

-2. Helps the skin to tighten.
+2. It helps the skin to tighten.

 Easy Steps to Get Started with Skin Brushing

 Want to know how to get started?
-Buy a stiff, natural body brush.
+Buy a stiff, natural body brush [affiliate link].
 If it seems too firm on dry skin, start with it wet and soapy in the shower or bath.
 Once the skin gets stronger, switch to dry brushing.
 Dry skin brushing will give stronger stimulation that your skin needs.

 The Finishing Touch After Skin Brushing

 I don’t know about you, but I want to be sure my skin care reflects my commitment to having a healthy body – and that, folks, now includes skin brushing.